User guide

 Getting help

 If you have questions about using Ref-Check, please consult the FAQs.
+For guidance on referencing basics, common issues, and understanding your results, visit the Learning Hub.
 If further support is needed, you are welcome to contact us.

 Contact: info@ref-check.co.uk